sy2002/QNICE-FPGA/README.md

     see a ton of numbers being pasted (and on Mac you might even hear the "terminal bell" from time to time).
 The last numbers are `91AD000000`.

 23. Press `CTRL-E` now, to go back to the Monitor.
+You should see the `QMON>` prompt again.

 24. Enter `C` and then `R` and then `8000`.